 However, despite the guarantees of freedom of expression, Article 384 of the penal code punishes with imprisonment individuals from six months to two years for insulting the president, flag, or national emblem, which obviously silences any criticism or opposition.

-Dr. Chehade stated that since the beginning of the protests in Lebanon, several human rights violations occurred against protesters, including the use of excessive force, tear gas, arbitrary detention and arrests.
 The protests across Lebanon have been overwhelmingly peaceful and the response from army and security forces has been largely restrained.
 However, documented incidents witnessed excessive use of force, including in one incident, the use of live ammunition against peaceful protesters.

 “The Lebanese authorities must take all feasible measures to ensure the protection of peaceful protesters, respect their right to freedom of assembly, including the legitimate blocking of roads, and refrain from trying to forcefully disperse peaceful assemblies,” Ms. Diala Chehade said about the nationwide anti-government protests.